Ginushmal/DSE-Project-Bus-Arrival-time-Prediction-GRP29/README.md

 4. **Clustering**: Apply time series clustering techniques, such as k-means with DTW, soft DTW, and without DTW, to cluster driver behavior patterns.

 5. **Model Development**: Build an arrival time prediction model using the cluster labels and averaged driver behavior features.

+## Video

+YouTube: https://youtu.be/pn6dXRJYx8g find the detailed explanation and the demo of the dashboard

 ## Contributors